iFooledMe/Space-Invaders-Mark-Zero--Code-Institute-project-2/README.md

 These features are essential for a "Minimal Viable Product".
 All features in this category will build the First version of the Game "Mark-Zero-1".
 It is a game and it must be playable (This is of course a matter of personal opinion - The game will in this release be “playable” but most likely very simple and quite boring!)

--   Canvas - A canvas with context where the game is rendered (DONE!)
+-   Canvas - A canvas with context where the game is rendered
--   Player Object - Represented on the screen as a spaceship at the left side of the canvas (DONE!)
+-   Player Object - Represented on the screen as a spaceship at the left side of the canvas
 -   Enemy Objects - Moves from right to left on the horizontal axis.
 Random object type, size,speed and start position.
-(DONE!)
--   Collision detection - function to check if any enemy has hit the player (DONE!)
+-   Collision detection - function to check if any enemy has hit the player.
--   Game Over - Stop gameLoop and function / screen to show when game is lost (DONE!)
+-   Game Over - Stop gameLoop and function / screen to show when game is lost.
--   Win game - Stop gameLoop and function / screen to show when game is won (DONE!)
+-   Win game - Stop gameLoop and function / screen to show when game is won.
--   Total Game Score - Each enemy object passing without hitting the player adds a certain amount to total Score (Viewed somewhere) (DONE!)
+-   Total Game Score - Each enemy object passing without hitting the player adds a certain amount to total Score (Viewed somewhere).
--   Main Game Menu - A main menu as an absolute positioned div on top of the canvas with links to: (DONE!)
+-   Main Game Menu - A main menu as an absolute positioned div on top of the canvas with links to:
     -> New Game -> Text input for username -> Start game -> Game Info
     -> Game Instructions